-The standard timetable involves about 10 hours of scheduled lectures and practical classes weekly, but there will be additional module-related seminars and personal tutorials scheduled throughout each semester.
+You will have around 10 hours of scheduled lectures and practical classes each week with additional module related seminars and personal tutorials scheduled throughout each semester.

-During the Independent Research Project, students work collaboratively with staff to conduct novel and original research.
-Some students even go on to publish their Independent Research Projects in academic peer-reviewed journals and present their findings at national and international research conferences.
+During your third year, you will work collaboratively with psychology staff on an independent research project.
+Some of our students even go on to publish their independent research projects in academic peer-reviewed journals and present their findings at national and international research conferences.

 You will also select modules from an extensive range of options during your third year giving you the flexibility to tailor your degree to your future career goals and to help you gain practical experience you have the chance to participate in a work placement in a range of organisations.